 To prevent running out of medications after hours or over the weekend your refill requests for previously prescribed medications from your neurologist must be called in at a minimum of one week or more before your medication runs out.
 This allows for time that may be needed to process your request and if some cases your medication may require special forms to be completed by the provider and/or prior-authorization.
 Learn more by reading our Office Policies.

 If a non-emergency call is made after hours, over the weekend, or on a holiday, then when you call the office you will be transferred to the answering service.
 Provide your name, phone number, and reason for the call.
-Your message will be relayed to the physician on call as appropriate or your message will be taken and once the office reopens we will return your call as soon as possible.
+Your message will be relayed to the physician on call as appropriate or relayed to the office next business day.
+Staff will return your call as soon as possible.